safdariqbal/readfeed/README.md

-# butterscotch
+# Readfeed
-Butterscotch is a feed generator for your reading list.
+Readfeed is a feed generator for your reading list.